simplecov-ruby/simplecov/README.md

 ```

 [simplecov-html] prints the used test suites in the footer of the generated coverage report.

-### Timeout for merge

-Of course, your cached coverage data is likely to become invalid at some point.
-Thus, result sets that are older than
-`SimpleCov.merge_timeout` will not be used any more.
-By default, the timeout is 600 seconds (10 minutes), and you can
-raise (or lower) it by specifying `SimpleCov.merge_timeout 3600` (1 hour), or, inside a configure/start block, with
-just `merge_timeout 3600`.

-You can deactivate merging altogether with `SimpleCov.use_merging false`.

 ## Running coverage only on demand